the-carlisle-group/Abacus/APLSource/DocSource/UserGuide/Components.md

 the root element of the component, `d` in this case.
 By inspection, we can see the properties and default values of this component.
 All components begin this way.

+Propeteries are simple variables.
+There are no getter and setter functions, so sometimes initializion or refresh functions are provided.

 The `Name` property uniquely identifies the component within some document node.
 Unlike the HTML `id` attribute, it does not need to be unique within the document as a whole.
 All components must have a `Name` property.
 This component has 3 additional